 Insulin Resistance

 The induction of insulin resistance in the mother during mid and late gestation has evolved to make available extra glucose and free fatty acids in maternal circulation and further prevent maternal storage of these substrates, allowing consistent nutrient flux toward the developing fetus.
 Although insulin resistance and weight gain are considered normal adaptations to pregnancy, there are many women who experience excessive, pathological insulin resistance and gestational weight gain.
 Cho and colleagues estimate that globally, gestational diabetes affects 9.8 % of pregnancies in women aged 20-24 years; the prevalence dramatically increases for women of advanced age during pregnancy (45-49 years) to 45.1% (Cho et al., 2018).
 Furthermore, a meta-analysis of incidence of type 2 diabetes found that women with a history of gestational diabetes are at 7.43 times the risk than women who were normoglycemic during their pregnancies (Bellamy, Casas, Hingorani, & Williams, 2009).
 This makes insulin resistance during gestation a critical public health problem that deserves research attention.
 I have shown that pregnant mice have insulin resistance but not hyperglycemia as evaluated by an insulin tolerance test (Figure 2) demonstrating that mice are a tractable system to evaluate pregnancy-associated insulin resistance.
-This is consistent with previous work on pregnant rodents that find pregnancy to be associated with increased hepatic glucose production and insulin insensitivity as measured by hyperinsulinemic-euglycemic clamp and IPITT, respectively (S. R. Ladyman, Carter, & Grattan, 2018; Musial et al., 2016)
+This is consistent with previous work on pregnant rodents that find pregnancy to be associated with increased hepatic glucose production and insulin insensitivity as measured by hyperinsulinemic-euglycemic clamp and IPITT, respectively (S. R. Ladyman, Carter, & Grattan, 2018; Musial et al., 2016).

 Digestive efficiency and chrono-disruption